wesleyburr/schnellerGP/README.md

 # schnellerGP

-schnellerGP is an R package for fast, near-exact Gaussian Process sampling in O(n log^2 n) time using H and H^2 matrix decompositions.
+schnellerGP is an R package for fast, near-exact Gaussian Process sampling in O(n log^2 n) time using the HODLRlib library of fast matrix operations.

 # Installing in R

 To install this package in R, begin by downloading the source copy of the package from the [releases folder](https://github.com/wesleyburr/schnellerGP/releases) and install it using type = "source".
-To install from source, you will require several libraries for your system: LAPACK, BLAS, gFortran, NetCDF and Cairo.
-Some attempt has been made at describing how to install these for common architectures in the **Installation Vignette**, below.
+You will need several R packages, namely Rcpp and RcppArmadillo, but should require no external dependencies.
+Note that HODLRlib will perform much faster if you have access to OpenMP and have installed the Intel MKL BLAS-replacement library (details in the **Performance Vignette** below).

-The package has no external dependencies, but requires several libraries that are built-in via source (C++ libraries for H2 (h2lib) and HODLR (hodlrlib)).
+The C++ code from HODLRlib and the underpinnings of the methods require a C++11 compiler.
+Note that if you are on a Mac, the clang compiler does not seem to reliably compile the package - we are still debugging the Makefile to force that option.
-This requires (for a source compilation) a C++ compiler and a number of external libraries, as mentioned above.
+No issues have been observed on Linux installations, and Windows binaries are available at the releases folder on GitHub.

-Once you're setup, you can install the package manually via the command:
+Once you're ready, you can install the package manually via the command:

-    install.packages("schnellerGP-0.1-0.tar.gz", type = "source")
+    install.packages("schnellerGP-0.1-1.tar.gz", type = "source")

 or by using the **Install Packages** GUI interface in RStudio (use the drop-down to select *Package Archive File*, and then select the .tar.gz).
 Update the file